cakephp/docs/en/views.rst

     );

-If you need more logic in your element, such as dynamic data from a datasource, consider using a View Cell instead of an element, :doc:`find out more about View Cells </views/cells>`
+If you need more logic in your element, such as dynamic data from a datasource, consider using a View Cell instead of an element.
+Find out more :doc:`about View Cells </views/cells>`.

 Caching Elements
 ----------------